NixOS/nix/doc/manual/source/release-notes-determinate/rl-3.8.3.md

 ### Non-blocking evaluation caching

-Users reporting evaluation would occasionally block other evaluation processes.
+Users reported evaluation would occasionally block other evaluation processes.

 The evaluation cache database is now opened in write-ahead mode to prevent delaying evaluations.